 We intend to use a portion of the net proceeds from this offering to repay indebtedness owed by us under our revolving credit facility.
-Because certain potential underwriters or their affiliates are lenders under our revolving credit facility and, as a result, would receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each of the applicable potential underwriters would be deemed to have a "conflict of interest" under Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
+Because certain potential underwriters or their affiliates are lenders under our revolving credit facility and, as a result, will receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each is deemed to have a "conflict of interestâ€☐ under Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
 Accordingly, this offering is being made in compliance with the requirements of FINRA Rule 5121.
-The appointment of a "qualified independent underwriter" is not required in connection with this offering as a "bona fide public market," as defined in FINRA Rule 5121, exists for our common units.
-See "Use of Proceeds" and "Underwriting (conflicts of interest)."
+The appointment of a "qualified independent underwriterâ€∏ is not required in connection with this offering as a "bona fide public market,â€□ as defined in FÎNRA Rule 5121, exists for our common units.
+See "Use of Proceeds†and "Underwriting (conflicts of interest).â€□